 How much should you tip in Mexico?

 The amount that you should tip in Mexico depends on the type of service you are receiving and possibly on your perceived impact on the local economy.

 I’ll breakdown the different suggested tipping amounts below but before I do I wanted to share some important information about tipping customs in Mexico because it should inform the way that you tip responsibly.

 Many articles on tipping in Mexico don’t mention these factors but I believe they are extremely important and should at least be considered.

 Tipping customs in Mexico

-Tipping in Mexico is similar but not the same as in the US, largely because of the potential implications.
+Tipping in Mexico is similar but not the same as in the US, largely because of the impact on locals.

 Many report that on average Mexicans will not tip as much as Americans or Canadians.
 So where an American may tip something like 10% to 15% at a minimum, a Mexican may tip something closer to 5% to 10%.